enricozb/tree-sitter.kak/readme.md

 - [ ] autoload the default config
 - [ ] add commands for querying the AST
 - [ ] add documentation for commands & requests
+- [ ] remove `new_buffer` and `set_language` commands, and send language along with
+      buffer information for `parse_buffer`. if the buffer doesn't exist, it should just be created. this will simplify the request logic and make it more robust.

 [1]: https://tree-sitter.github.io/tree-sitter/